Tibor Szemző: Silverbird and the Cyclist

 - Zoltán Regenye "Regi" – sound engineer

 Tibor Szemző's opera cinématique, Silverbird and the Cyclist is presented simultaneuosly in two countries in English as the performance at the BMC Concert Hall is streamed live to the audience of Collegium Hungaricum Berlin, the Apollo Cinema in Pécs and MODEM in Debrecen.
-The performance is followed by a talk with the artists.

 The hypnotic cinema concert opens a door into the inner world of a pilgrim scientist from a timeless perspective.
 This is not the first time that Tibor Szemző has taken up the life and figure of Alexander Csoma de Kőrös.
 The performance, based on the 2006 film The Guest of Life, evokes Alexander Csoma de Kőrös with his own words: the narrative of the cinema concert is based on the detailed and exhaustive account addressed to a certain Captain Kennedy upon returning from his first Tibetan trip to India, after Alexander Csoma de Kőrös was detained by the British authorities on suspicion of espionage.
 Another narrator is Dr. Gerard , a British doctor who visited Alexander Csoma de Kőrös in the Himalayas, in the village of Kanam.
 The source of the texts is Life and Works of Alexander Csoma de Körös by Theodore Duka, while the Hindu world is filtered into the performance through Francis Bain's magical narratives.